victorhqc/min-vid/docs/metrics.md

 ### Do people want to use this?

-What is the overall usage of min-vid?  **This is the standard DAU/MAU analysis.**  This graph reports overall installations of min-vid, but does not report actual usage of the add-on's functionality.
+What is the overall usage of Min Vid?  **This is the standard DAU/MAU analysis.**  This graph reports overall installations of Min Vid, but does not report actual usage of the add-on's functionality.

 ![](images/kpi-1.png)

-On pages where compatible video elements exist and are playing, how often is min-vid initialized?
+On pages where compatible video elements exist and are playing, how often is Min Vid initialized?

 ![](images/kpi-2.png)